You are responsible for knowing all the CLI commands in this lab.

 Explore the root directory using the ls and cd commands.

-pwdls # This will not show anything because there are no files.cd .. # Go "up" one level in the file tree.pwdls # This should now list some things.ls / # List the files in the root.ls -l / # List the details of files in the root.cd / # Change working directory to root.ls # list files.cd .. # Go up...
+pwd# Print the path of the working directory.ls # List the files in the current directory.cd .. # Go "up" one level in the file tree.pwd# Print the path of the working directory.ls # This should now list different things.ls / # List the files in the root.cd / # Change working directory to root.ls # list files.cd .. # Go up...
 But it won't go anywhere because you can go higher!ls # You're still in the root.
 List root's files.

 None of these commands change anything on your computer.
 They give you information and let you navigate between directories.